AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/tl-dr-cut-to-the-chase-what-do-i-buy.md

 +++
-linkTitle = "Hardware that's needed" weight = 2
+title = "TL;DR - cut to the chase, what do I BUY???" linkTitle = "Hardware that's needed" weight = 2
 +++

-# TL;DR - cut to the chase, what do I BUY???

 Well, as I said, if it were me, I'd read through all these sections.
 And although I can't force you to - I'm not your mother - it's strongly recommended.